delphidabbler/codesnip/branches/delphi2010-port/Docs/ReadMe.txt

 maintain a database of user-defined snippets.

-It displays details of each snippet in the database and can test-compile them with each installed version of Delphi from 2 to 7, Win32 personalities of Delphi 2005, 2006 & 2009, Delphi 2007 and Free Pascal.
+It displays details of each snippet in the database and can test-compile them with each installed Win32 version of Delphi from v2 to 2010 and Free Pascal.

 Compilable Pascal units containing selected snippets can be created.